 Today, these doorway dressings serve a more decorative purpose, creating an eye-catching welcome into a room and injecting colour and pattern.
 But with a bit of design inspiration, they can also help to keep your home warm, control the light and conceal the entrance to private spaces.
 We’ve chosen our favourite door curtain ideas that strike the perfect balance between style and function to inspire your interior design…

 Hanging an entrance curtain over your front door offers a multitude of benefits.
 A stunning way to frame your doorway, it can also be a stylish solution to reducing heat loss in your home.
-A heavy fabric curtain will help to prevent cold air passing through a drafty entranceway.
-Make sure your curtain covers the entire doorway and gathers just slightly at the floor to maximise its efficiency.
+A heavy fabric curtain will help to prevent cold air from passing through a drafty entranceway.
+Make sure your curtain covers the entire doorway and lightly sits on the floor to maximise its efficiency.

 If your doorway features a decorative glass window or sidelight, a curtain will provide a cost-effective way to gain privacy in your home.
 A flexible solution that can be used as and when you wish, choose a complementary tieback to hold the curtain to one side when not in use.

-For the majority of the time we want our French doors to offer uninterrupted views to the garden outside, but as the sun gets low and the light starts pouring in, patio door drapes are a lovely solution to controlling the light within your home.
-Measure you fabric so that they hang half an inch or so from the floor.
-This will avoid them from becoming a tripping hazard or getting caught under the door.
+For most of the day, we love our French doors for the uninterrupted views they offer of the garden beyond.
+But when the sun dips low and light starts pouring in, patio door drapes provide a beautiful way to soften and control the light within your home.
+When measuring your fabric, ensure the curtains hang about half an inch above the floor.
+This slight clearance prevents them from becoming a tripping hazard or catching under the door as it opens and closes.

 Sheer and voile fabrics are graceful and elegant.
 They instantly soften a scheme whilst offering privacy but without blocking too much light.
 Especially beautiful when hung with plenty of length to pool nicely on the floor.